 - Click anywhere and see the new total column appear

 We no longer need the price and quantity, so we can delete those columns.

 - Click on the column header

 - Choose Delete

-Recall that the data visible in the recipe is merely a sample, meant to give you immediate visual feedback on the design of your Prepare script.
-With the Prepare script complete, you must now Run the recipe on the whole input dataset.
-Click Run in the lower left.
+Recall that the data visible in the recipe is merely a sample, meant to give you immediate visual feedback on the design of your Prepare Script.
+With the Prepare Script complete, you must now Run the recipe on the whole input dataset.
+Click Run in the lower left corner of the page.
 Dataiku DSS uses its own engine for this recipe runtime, but depending upon your infrastructure and the type of recipe, you can choose where the computation takes place.

 You will also be asked to update the schema.
 A dataset’s schema is a list of the columns, plus their storage type and meaning.
 When you initially created this recipe, the default output schema was identical to the input schema because there were no steps in the recipe.
 You have since created the column total and removed the columns tshirt_price and tshirt_quantity, so you need to allow Dataiku DSS to update the schema.

 When the job completes, click Explore dataset orders_prepared to visit the output dataset.